matescb/jidelnicek_2.0/Documentation/jidelnicek_Technical Architecture.md

 );

 -- Flexible Meal Slot Design
--- The meal_slots field in trips table uses JSONB to store an array of meal slot names -- This design provides complete flexibility:
+-- The meal_slots field in trip_trips table uses JSONB to store an array of meal slot names -- This design provides complete flexibility:
 --   - No hard limit on number of meal slots (backend supports unlimited) --   - UI is optimized for 1-10 slots for best user experience